-We account for business combinations using the purchase method of accounting which means we record the assets acquired and liabilities assumed at their respective fair values at the date of acquisition, with any excess purchase price recorded as goodwill.
+Our acquisition of Telsima Corporation and the merger with Stratex occurred in fiscal 2009 and fiscal 2007, respectively.
+We accounted for business combinations using the purchase method of accounting which means we recorded the assets acquired and liabilities assumed at their respective fair values at the date of acquisition, with any excess purchase price recorded as goodwill.
+Goodwill resulting from our past acquisitions has been impaired and written off in prior years.
+We therefore no longer have goodwill on our balance sheets as of June 28, 2013 and June 29, 2012.